 By the time you get done reading this paragraph, about 1 million text messages will have been sent.
 That’s because 23 billion text messages are sent worldwide each day — approximately 270,000 each second.
 It’s a convenient and efficient piece of technology, which is why it’s increasingly being used by many healthcare practitioners as a way to stay in touch with patients and colleagues.

-But while texting is easy, it’s important to remember that texting is an unencrypted form of communication, meaning those messages can be intercepted at any point during transmission — which is unacceptable if they contain protected health information (PHI).
+However, text messages aren’t secure.
+They’re not encrypted in any way, and they can be intercepted when you’re sending or receiving them — which is unacceptable if they contain protected health information (PHI).
 That’s why it’s important to use HIPAA-compliant text messaging apps that securely transmit personal information.

 The importance of secure messaging apps

 Secure text messaging apps for healthcare facilities are necessary to ensure that the organization and other HIPAA-covered entities are complying with the administrative, physical, and technical requirements of the HIPAA Security Rule.